karlan/AGN_templates/README.md

 SED behaviors of various type-1 AGN populations.
-These templates can be generally applied in e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for peculiar objects, looking for AGN candidates with strong polar dust emission, etc.
+These templates can be generally applied in e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for peculiar objects, looking for AGN candidates with strong polar dust emission, credibility check of the torus model SEDs from a radiative transfer code.

 ### How to use them in SED decompositions?